Hashlife: Hashlife

 Hashlife is designed to exploit large amounts of spatial and temporal redundancy in most Life rules.
 For example, in Conway's Life, many seemingly random patterns end up as collections of simple still lifes and oscillators.
-Hashlife does however not depend on patterns remaining in the same position; it is more about exploiting that large patterns tend to have subpatterns that appear in several places, possibly at different times.
+However, Hashlife does not depend on patterns remaining in the same position; it is more about exploiting that large patterns tend to have subpatterns that appear in several places, possibly at different times.

 Representation

 The field is typically treated as a theoretically infinite grid, with the pattern in question centered near the origin.
 A quadtree (with sharing of nodes) is used to represent the field.
 A node at the kth level of the tree represents a square of 2^{2k} cells, 2^{k} on a side, by referencing the four k–1 level nodes that represent the four $2^{k-1} \times 2^{k-1}$ quadrants of that level k square.
 For example, a level 3 node represents an 8×8 square, which decomposes into four 4×4 squares.
 Explicit cell contents are only stored at level 0.
-The root node has to be at a high enough level that all live cells are found within the square it represents.
+The root node has to be within a square of all live cells it represents.